 “Because of the risk of this happening again with global warming, I can’t take the risk,” she said.
 “I unfortunately can’t envisage how many people may not come back because of this or lack of availability … I don’t know how long it’s going to take me to find a new premises.”

-The audiologist has seen a lot of change throughout her career the past two decades, but nothing like this, she said.
+The audiologist has seen a lot of change throughout her career the past three decades, but nothing like this, she said.
 Despite the flooding, Fisch is staying optimistic moving forward.

 Fisch said her team will be moving to the HearingLife Canada Lonsdale location at the end of the month until they find a permanent place, and a colleague will be working at the community centre one day a week.